Udaloy-class destroyer

 The Udaloy class, Soviet designation Project 1155 Fregat and Russian designation Project 11551 Fregat-M (Фрегат, 'Fregat' meaning Frigate), are series of anti-submarine guided-missile destroyers built for the Soviet Navy, seven of which are currently in service with the Russian Navy.
-Twelve ships were built between 1980 and 1991, while the thirteenth ship built to a modified design, known as Udaloy II class, followed in 1999.
+Twelve ships were built between 1980 and 1990, while the thirteenth ship built to a modified design, known as Udaloy II class, followed in 1999.
 They complement the Sovremenny-class destroyers in anti-aircraft and anti-surface warfare operations.
-The codename Udaloy comes from an archaic Russian adjective удалой, meaning daring or bold.
+The codename Udaloy comes from a Russian adjective удалой, meaning daring or bold.

 History

 The Project 1155 dates to the 1970s when it was concluded that it was too costly to build large-displacement, multi-role combatants.
 The concept of a specialized surface ship was developed by Soviet designers.
 Two different types of warships were laid down, which were designed by the Severnoye Design Bureau: Project 956 destroyer and Project 1155 large anti-submarine ship.
 The Udaloy class are generally considered the Soviet equivalent of the American Spruance-class destroyers.
 There are variations in SAM and air search radar among units of the class.
 Based on the Krivak class, the emphasis on anti-submarine warfare (ASW) left these ships with limited anti-surface and anti-air capabilities.

 In 2015, the Russian Navy initially announced that five out of the eight Project 1155 ships will be refurbished and upgraded as part of the Navy modernization program by 2022.
 In 2020 it was suggested that a total of eight Project 1155/1155.1 vessels would be upgraded to the same standard, though work on the remaining three units would extend beyond 2022.
 In addition to overhauling their radio-electronic warfare and life support systems, they will receive modern missile complexes to fire P-800 Oniks and Kalibr cruise missiles.
 The ships are to have their service life extended by 30 years until sufficient numbers of Admiral Gorshkov-class frigates are commissioned.
 Upgrades will include replacing the Rastrub-B missiles with 3S24 angling launchers fitted with four containers using the 3M24 anti-ship missile, and two 3S14-1155 universal VLS with 16 cells for Kalibr land attack, anti-ship, and anti-submarine cruise missiles in place of one of the AK-100 guns.